Nicolas-Dolan/react-exercise/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+---

+# Notes on task

+I have completed the functional requirements for this task and [deployed on Vercel](https://react-exercise-ashy.vercel.app/).
+Unfortunately, the styles are not being compiled correctly during the build so it does not look as intended and I do not have time to debug.
+Run `npm run dev` to see the app with the styles applied correctly.

+## What I would improve

+Other than the above, the main things I would change with more time are:

+- More test coverage
+- Better error handling (it's missing in a few places and not all error messages are fed back to the user)
+- Some of the type and linting issues could be handled better
+- Could restructure the components to put them all under a dedicated NASA media folder
+- Ideally would keep the NASA media state in a dedicated component rather than the HomePage component
+- Alternatively, the state could be kept in the Context API; although this might be overkill for such a small app